The sections below include information about the structure of a package directory. It explains the purpose of each file in a package.

 The Package.md

 file provides a human-readable description of a package.
 This file is required for publishing a package to a repository.
+It is the first page you will see when you navigate to the package in Ballerina Central.

 This file is in markdown format.
 It will be auto-generated when you create a library package.
 For steps to create a library package, see Create a Library Package